pingidentity/pf-authn-js-widget/README.md

 Please refer to the [guide for using risk-based authentication with the widget](/docs/riskAuthentication.md) for more infomation on how to set up the widget with risk-based authentication adapters.

 ## Redirectless Support
-Please refer to the [Redirectless Support](/docs/redirectless.md) for more infomation on how to configure PingFederate and how to use widget's redirectless feature.
+Please refer to the [Redirectless Support](/docs/redirectless.md) guide for more infomation on how to configure PingFederate and how to use widget's redirectless feature.

 # Browser Compatibility